JordyAaldering/Big-Data/docs/assignment05.md

 ## Buy and sell loop

 Now that we know the averages, we can look at each new entry into the exchange.
 Then when the price of an item is below average we will buy it and immediately sell it at a profit.
 Below we define a function that decides to buy a listing if its price is below that of the average.
-This listing is a row of the same shape as the average prices dataframe from before.
-We will see how we get this listing in a bit.
+This listing is a row that contains the item name and its listed price.

 ```scala
 def buyListingAtProfit(listing: Row) = {